scott-huberty/amica/README.md

 # Dev Branch for AMICA Testing (Not for general use)

-This branch is for development and testing of the AMICA algorithm and its Python implementation.
+This branch is for testing of the AMICA algorithm
 It is not intended for general use.
-Namely, this branch has an updated version of the Fortran AMICA code that fixes the random seed initialization to allow reproducible results, and additionally saves the initial Wtmp, sbetatmp, and mutmp matrices to allow initializing the Python code with the same values.
+Namely, this branch has an updated version of the Fortran AMICA code that fixes the random seed initialization to allow reproducible results, and additionally saves the initial Wtmp, sbetatmp, and mutmp matrices.

 To compile the Fortran code, you can use the provided Makefile: